Microfluidics for Droplet Generation

 In-vitro cell culture is a fundamental component of biological production systems and biotechnological research.
 The ability to grow cells outside of their natural environment offers many industry solutions from the high quantity production of enzymes to cell toxicity studies and drug discovery.

 Droplet generation allows one to encapsulate single or multiple cells into tiny droplets of pL volume which are generated at a rate of approximately one thousand per second.

 A key measurement challenge in diagnostic research involves identifying small changes in nucleic acid sequences that are commonly associated with genetic diseases such as Down’s syndrome and many cancers.
 Digital PCR (dPCR) carries out a single reaction within a sample as standard PCR, however the sample is separated into a large number of partitions where reactions take place in each partition individually.
 This is an excellent solution to partition a sample, and dPCR technology that makes use of droplet microfluidics is often called droplet digital PCR (ddPCR).

 Microfluidic Application Notes Cell Encapsulation In Small Double Emulsions Read more

-Microfluidic Application Notes Multiple emulsion droplet generation Read more
+Microfluidic Application Notes Encapsulation of multiple emulsions in a single droplet Read more

 Microfluidics case studies The Hebrew University: Encapsulation and culture in 3D hydrogels for Single cell sequencing Read more